CoderDennis/decorum/NOTES.md

 Do we shrink the first value and then shrink the rest of the history?
 That doesn't really work.
 Some shrinking needs to operate on later values only.

-- [ ] Only feed used history into next round of shrinking?
-Discard unused values at the end of history.

 Storing larger integers might make shrinking less efficient because it takes longer to reach low values.
 Binary search solves this issue.

 Is the process of rerunning the test and trying further shrinking similar to genetic algorithms?
+Not really.
+I do think it's similar, but I didn't find any value in trying to implement it that way over just copying how other libraries based on Hypothesis work.

-For a given test, this shouldn’t need to be parallelized.
+For a given test, shrinking shouldn’t need to be parallelized.

 Test functions passed to `StreamData.check_all` do not raise exceptions.
 They return `{:ok, map()}` or `{:error, map()}`.
 In the error tuple, the map contains details about original and shrunk failures.